uc-cdis/gen3-gitops-dev/README.md

 1. Log in to your adminvm
 2. If the adminvm is not running, reach out to the security team to file an exception request

+## Important Disclaimer

+⚠️ **WARNING - CLOUD-AUTOMATION TO HELM MIGRATION SCRIPT** ⚠️

+This script performs a **BEST EFFORT** migration of your current cloud-automation deployment to Helm.
+Please be aware of the following:

+- This migration may not cover all edge cases or custom configurations
+- After migration, you **MUST** thoroughly test ALL Gen3 functionality
+- This script comes **WITHOUT ANY GUARANTEES** or warranties
+- Always backup your current deployment before proceeding
+- Review the generated Helm values carefully before deployment

+**We need your help!** Please verify all edge-cases for all your services.
+If things are not working as expected, please raise PRs so we can collectively make this migration script as comprehensive as possible.

 ## Migration Process

 ### Running the Migration Script